 For instance, a social media user enquires about "Who's better: Salesforce or NetSuite?"
 Such users instantly become a potential qualified lead for marketers.
 There are dozens of social media monitoring tools that can be used to scale your social media lead generation process.

-You can also use lead generation software or an agency to take care of your lead generation services to help your marketing team convert more B2B leads into the next sales lead.
+You can also use lead generation software or reach out to us for lead generation services to help your marketing team convert more B2B leads into the next sales lead.
 Use all the avenues and resources available to make a customized Facebook ad or landing page for your target audience in your next lead generation campaign and measure the results to improve effectiveness.
 Marketing automation tools are set to reach widespread use in the approaching years and using them with definitely streamline your process and increase your conversion rate.